 If you're facing foreclosure, a Chapter 13 bankruptcy allows you to make up the mortgage arrears through your plan (something you can't do in a Chapter 7 bankruptcy).
 Chapter 13 can also potentially help you save your home because it will reduce the amount of debt you will have to repay, thus freeing up your money to put toward paying your mortgage.

-With a Chapter 13 bankruptcy, you'll be required to propose a repayment plan.
-If the court approves your plan, and you're able to stick to the plan for the required three to five years, then your remaining unsecured debt will be discharged and you'll be able to keep your home.
+With a Chapter 13 bankruptcy, you must propose a repayment plan.
+If the court approves your plan, and you can stick to the plan for the required three to five years, then your remaining unsecured debt will be discharged, and you'll be able to keep your home.

 But filing for Chapter 7 bankruptcy can still provide benefits.
 Perhaps the biggest benefit is the delay in foreclosure proceedings.
 A delay will allow you more time in your home and give you the opportunity to save money because you won't be making any mortgage payments during the delay.
 You'll also have time to try to work out a foreclosure alternative with your lender.